 - Now let's run the simulation and check the Virtual Terminal and if everything goes fine then you will get results as shown in below figure:

 - The first line is just the intro for this module and after that you will start receiving data which is in NMEA format.

 - NMEA data will remain constant but will keep on coming.

-- Now, instead of using this Serial Terminal, you can use any microcontroller here like Arduino, PIC Microcontroller or 8051 Micrcontroller etc. and can write your code easily and test it.
+- Now, instead of using this Virtual Terminal, you can use any microcontroller here like Arduino, PIC Microcontroller or 8051 Microcontroller etc. and can write your code easily and test it.